potatolondon/django-angular-protect/README.md

    setting.
  - Set `settings.NG_CLOSING_TAG` and `settings.NG_OPENING_TAG` setting.
 This has no default as it's essential that it is set to match your `$interpolateProvider.startSymbol('[[').endSymbol(']]');` setting.
+ - Set `settings.NG_APP_MARKER` if you don't use `ng-app` to bootstrap your angular application (you use the programmatic bootstrap).
+The same string need to be added as an attribute to the body element.

 ## USE WITH CAUTION!